CIND-FM: History

-On November 1, 2013, the CRTC approved an application by the station to increase the average effective radiated power (ERP) of CIND-FM from 532 to 2,100 watts (maximum ERP increasing from 875 watts to 4,000 watts) and to decrease the effective height of antenna above average terrain (EHAAT) from 328.4 to 281 metres.
+On November 1, 2013, the CRTC approved an application by the station to increase the average effective radiated power (ERP) of CIND-FM from 532 to 2,100 watts (maximum ERP increasing from 875 watts to 4,000 watts) and to decrease the effective height of antenna above average terrain (EHAAT) from 328.4 to 281 metres (1077' to 922').
 In the most recent available Numeris ratings, the station held a 1.3 share of the Toronto radio audience, up from 0.8 in the prior ratings period.

 On September 13, 2014, the station held the "Indie88 Birthday Bash" to celebrate its first birthday.
 The show, which took place at Toronto's Opera House concert hall, featured live performances by Lowell, The Darcys and Dan Mangan.

 In 2015, former CBC Radio 3 host Lana Gay joined the station, while in early 2016, Bailey departed for reasons unknown.

 After a months-long transitional period, Indie88 began its new regular schedule on April 11, 2016.
 Douris moved from afternoons to join Matt Hart as new co-host of the morning show, with Candice stepping back to report only news and weather, in light of her impending maternity leave.
 In the afternoon slot vacated by Douris, Lana Gay was appointed the new permanent afternoon drive host.

 Douris left the station in fall 2016 to join CBC Radio 2, with Knihnitski returning as Hart's morning cohost.
 In 2017, former CFNY-FM personality Josie Dye joined the station as cohost of the morning show with Hart and Burton.

 Bookman died on May 20, 2019, approximately one month after suffering an aneurysm which had left him in intensive care.
 On May 29, the station aired a special fundraising radiothon, "A Day to Make Music Count", to raise money in his memory for MusiCounts, the music education initiative of the Canadian Academy of Recording Arts and Sciences.
 The broadcast raised over CA$69,000, significantly exceeding the station's CA$50,000 goal.

+In October 2023, Central Ontario Broadcasting announced a deal to sell the station to Local Radio Lab, a company established by former Haliburton Broadcasting Group president Christopher Grossman, pending CRTC approval.

+Dye left the station in 2023 to join CHUM-FM, with Burton and Albrecht now hosting the morning show.
+In 2024, comedian Jackie Pirico also joined the morning show as co-host.

+On July 29, 2024, the CRTC approved the sale of CIND to Local Radio Lab.
+Local Radio Lab also owns CJML-FM in Milton, CKMO-FM in Orangeville, and CIMA-FM in Alliston.
+The station shifted its playlist within the adult alternative format to include more crossover pop artists, and in early 2025 it reached number 5 in the ratings for its target ages 25-54.